-- The fixed salary is revised each year and based on the Senior Executive's competence and area of responsibility.
+- The fixed salary is reviewed each year and based on the Senior Executive's competence, area of responsibility and market benchmarks.

-- The short-term variable remuneration paid in cash (STI) shall be based on performance in relation to established targets.
+- The short-term variable remuneration paid in cash (the "STI") shall be based on performance in relation to established targets.
 The targets shall be individual and measurable as well as linked to specific performances, processes and transactions.
-The STI can amount to a maximum of 100 percent of the fixed salary and a part of the STI shall be invested in Kinnevik's shares.
+The STI can amount to a maximum of 100 percent of the fixed salary and a part of the STI shall be invested in Kinnevik shares.

-- Should Kinnevik establish operations, in the form of a co-investment vehicle or other similar structure, Kinnevik professionals (including members of the executive management), subject to making a co-investment, may receive additional variable remuneration paid in cash.
+- Should Kinnevik establish operations, in the form of a co-investment vehicle or other similar structure, Kinnevik professionals (including Senior Executives), subject to making a coinvestment, may receive additional variable remuneration.
 Such remuneration will be a function of the amount of third-party capital raised and will be payable only if the returns generated on such third party capital exceed certain pre-determined minimum thresholds.
 The remuneration will be capped in relation to the return received by Kinnevik.

-- The long-term share or share-price related incentive programmes (LTI) shall be linked to certain pre-determined financial and / or share or share-price related performance criteria and shall ensure a long-term commitment to the development of the company.
+- The long-term share or share-price related incentive programmes (the "LTI") shall be linked to certain pre-determined financial and / or share or share-price related performance criteria and shall ensure a long-term commitment to the development of the company.

 - The Senior Executives are offered defined contribution pension solutions, with premiums amounting to a maximum of 30 percent of the fixed salary, these premiums are paid to insurance companies.
 Senior Executives that are non-Swedish residents may be offered, if it is approved by the Board, cash-based pension solutions corresponding to the premiums that otherwise would have been paid to insurance companies.

 - In the event of notice of termination of employment being served by the company, the Chief Executive Officer is entitled to salary for a period of a maximum of 18 months and the other Senior Executives are entitled to salary for a period of a maximum of 12 months.